Mr Robbie Katter MP

 Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

 DefeatedThis bill was defeated at the second reading — the main debate on its principles.
-It cannot proceed further.This bill proposed giving Indigenous Community Justice Groups the power to approve Blue Cards (Working with Children checks) for community members who would otherwise be denied due to certain non-sexual criminal offences.
+It cannot proceed further.This bill proposed giving Indigenous Community Justice Groups the power to approve Blue Cards (working with children checks) for community members who would otherwise be denied due to certain non-sexual criminal offences such as stealing, burglary, and drug offences.
+It was a private member's bill introduced by Mr R Katter MP.
 The bill's second reading failed and it did not become law.

 Working with Children (Indigenous Communities) Amendment Bill 2021

 DefeatedThis bill was defeated at the second reading — the main debate on its principles.
-It cannot proceed further.This bill aimed to reform Queensland's Blue Card system for Indigenous communities by giving Community Justice Groups power to approve restricted working with children clearances for community members who would otherwise be denied.
-The bill was introduced as a private member's bill but failed at the second reading stage and did not become law.
+It cannot proceed further.This bill sought to reform Queensland's Blue Card system for Indigenous communities by giving Community Justice Groups the power to approve restricted working with children clearances for community members who would otherwise be refused due to certain past criminal offences.
+It was a private member's bill introduced by Mr R Katter MP that failed at the second reading stage and did not become law.

 Mount Isa Mines Limited Agreement (Continuing Mining Activities) Amendment Bill 2024

 LapsedThis bill lapsed and did not become law.
-It was a private member's bill that sought to amend the 1985 agreement between Queensland and Mount Isa Mines Limited to prevent the company from ceasing copper mining without government approval.
-The bill was introduced in response to Glencore's announcement to close the copper mine with 1,200 job losses.
+It was a private member's bill introduced by Mr R Katter MP in response to Glencore's announcement that it would close the Mount Isa copper mine, cutting around 1,200 jobs.
+The bill sought to amend the 1985 agreement between Queensland and Mount Isa Mines Limited to prevent the company from ceasing copper mining without government approval.